Getting around Madagascar

 There are no breakdown services – another reason why hiring a vehicle with a driver is a good idea.
 Your driver will have the necessary equipment and knowledge to repair the vehicle or, if necessary, be able to communicate with locals to enlist their help if you break down.

-A national driving licence is sufficient but an international driving licence is advised for minimal hassle at police checkpoints.
+A national driving licence is sufficient but an International Driving Permit is advised for minimal hassle at police checkpoints.

 You must also carry your passport, insurance documents, vehicle hire agreement and any other vehicle paperwork at all times when driving.